 Show your employees that their work matters

 With so many people coming and going, your employees need to know that they are valued and what they do matters to the company.
-This is why transparency is so important to business.
+This is why transparency is so important to a business.
 Share the company’s goals with your employees and show how the work they are doing contributes to the company’s long-term success.
 Nobody wants to feel superfluous, and at this time of uncertainty, it is your job to show your workforce that they are part of a well-functioning team.

 If you can’t increase salary, increase perks